jonlpersson/ed-latimore/site/_drafts/the-ethics-of-uncertainty-survivors-bias-and-the-law-of-large-numbers.md

 But because I was one of the 99% who never got a DUI, I was able to change my life around and not suffer any consequences (jail time, criminal record, inability to get a passport, etc.).
 Although I got sober of my own volition, I don’t feel like this is an ethical and fair outcome.
 Simply a lucky one that I capitalized on.

 Skill and insight is required for the things you can control, but you need luck to survive the things you can’t.
 Opportunity is when you survive the latter long enough to make progress based on the former.
-If you push your luck, taking more risks than you need to, you will eventually come up on the wrong side of things.
+If you push your luck and take more risks than you need to, you will eventually come up on the wrong side.
 At that point, no amount of skill can save you.

+## Push your luck too much, and eventually, your luck will push back

 I regularly feel guilty because every time I bet on tails, I won.
 Just because I made the correct call doesn’t mean it was the right one.
 This has given me a powerful framework for assessing people.